evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 There's a number of drawbacks to this.
 Systems that require compounding of entities typically need additional complexity on both server and client.

-Instead of treating a single entity as some object that has an URI, which can be fetched with `GET` and subsequently cached, a new layer is required on both server and client-side that's responsible for teasing these entities apart.
+Instead of treating a single entity as some object that has a URI, which can be fetched with `GET` and subsequently cached, a new layer is required on both server and client-side that's responsible for teasing these entities apart.